kcheng0222/hunt_the_wumpus/README.md

 - [X] Make a method that makes wumpus and player wrap
     - [X] Implement `wrap()`
 - [X] Make limited grenades (if you run out of grenades you lose)
+- [X] Should lose right after you miss